joshcastle/blog/2019/10/battleOfFallujahTough.md

 ### Welcoming Party

 Weather was in the 50s but a steady mist and windy as hell.
 Looking back it looks like gusts were up to 30mph.
 We were right off the shores of Lake Erie so we felt all of the suck.
 We formed up and did the usual pushups, situps, flutter kicks, overhead press, etc. for about 30 minutes.
-Then had a small movement to the beach.
+We then paired up with "someone your size" (the words still haunt me).
+I paired up with another giant and then learned we were doing firemen carries down and back for about 200 yards.
+My partner tossed my on his shoulders and sprinted, easily beating the rest of the group.
+My turn, this was my first time doing these, so I bent to the side and got him on my shoulders and shakely walked down and back feeling like I could snap in half at any moment!
+Then we had a small movement to the beach.
 Here we did bear crawls, sprints, crab walks, inch worms, and anything else that could help the sand get in every crevice.
 We then assigned TL & ATL and were tasked with filling up the sandbags.
 Chaosed ensued as fillers lost sandbags, zippers got caked in sand, and all hope was lost.
 We had to dump them all in a pile and sort them back out.
 Then we ran to the water and looked at it.
 Folks from the Heavy knew what was coming next, the part were we get in.
 Gracefully we did not get in and ran back.
 Probably because we were already soaked from the rain.
 We then had a small group clean and fill sandbags while everyone else did the deck of death.
 After what felt like forever we got everything filled and formed up to move out.

 ### Movement